Seattle Mariners: King's Court

 As the 2011 season progressed, the Mariners' marketing staff came up with an idea to encourage the growing fanbase of star pitcher "King" Félix Hernández.
-Every Hernandez start at T-Mobile Park was accompanied by the King's Court, a designated cheering section for fans to sing, chant, and cheer while donning yellow T-shirts and "K" cards that are supplied by the team.
-It was located in the lower seating area along the 3rd baseline which would regularly see left-handed hitters (which teams would field more of when facing the right-handed Hernandez) hit foul balls into more so than most other areas of the field, meaning the section would be on camera catching foul balls often.

-The King's Court was both a personal rooting section for Hernandez and trendsetter for T-Mobile Park.
-The team encouraged fans to dress like Larry Bernandez, Hernandez's alter ego from a Mariners TV commercial, or show up in wacky costumes, rewarding the best with a ceremonial turkey leg.
+Every Hernández start at T-Mobile Park was accompanied by the King's Court, a designated cheering section for fans to sing, chant, and cheer while donning yellow T-shirts and "K" cards supplied by the team.
+It was located in the lower seating area along the third baseline.
+The team encouraged other activities, such as dressing like Larry Bernandez, Hernández's alter ego from a Mariners TV commercial, and awarding fans wearing costumes with a turkey leg.

 The Supreme Court was a special event where the King's Court section was extended to the entirety of T-Mobile Park.
-The first Supreme Court was Hernandez's first home game following his perfect game in 2012.
-Following opening day 2012, it occurred each year at Hernandez's first home game of each season.
+The first Supreme Court was Hernández's first home game following his perfect game in 2012.
+Following opening day 2012, it occurred each year at Hernández's first home game of each season.

-Following Hernandez's departure from the Mariners at the end of the 2019 season, the King's Court is now officially retired.
+The King's Court ended following Hernández's departure from the Mariners at the end of the 2019 season.